-12 All things are 'permissible' for me, but not all things are expedient.
-All things are 'permissible' for me, but I will not be mastered by anything.
-13 Foods for the stomach and the stomach for foods, but God will destroy both it and them.6 Now the body is not for fornication but for the Lord, and the Lord for the body.7 14 Further, God both raised up the Lord and will also raise up us by His power.
+fornication but for the Lord, and the Lord for the body.1 14 Further, God both raised up the Lord and will also raise up us by His power.
 15 Do you not know that your bodies are members of Christ?
 Shall I then take the members of Christ and make them members of a prostitute?
 Not ever!
 16 Can you not know that the one who joins himself with a prostitute is one body with her?
-For "the two", He says, "will become one flesh".8 17 But he who is joined with the Lord is one spirit with Him.
+For "the two", He says, "will become one flesh".2 17 But he who is joined with the Lord is one spirit with Him.

 18 Flee from fornication!
-Every sin that a man may commit is outside the body, but he who fornicates sins against his own body.9 19 Do you not know that your10 bodies are a temple of the Holy Spirit within you, whom you have from God, and you are not your own?
-20 Because you were bought at a price; therefore glorify God in your body and in your spirit, which are God's.11
+Every sin that a man may commit is outside the body, but he who fornicates sins against his own body.3 19 Do you not know that your4 body is a temple of the Holy Spirit within you, whom you have from God, and you are not your own?
+20 Because you were bought at a price; therefore glorify God in your body and in your spirit, which are God's.5